 Are you a caregiver who is an independent contractor?

-If you are a caregiver who works with a Nurse Registry you are an independent contractor.
-Nurse registries work exclusively with 1099 caregivers, who are also considered independent contractors.
+Are you a 1099 caregiver who works with a Nurse Registry to find private clients seeking your caregiver services, If so you are an independent contractor.
+Nurse registries work exclusively with 1099 caregivers or independent contractors.

 What do you mean 1099 caregiver?

 In Florida, and many other states, caregivers may choose to work as 1099 independent contractors.
 This means that they in essence operate their own business.
-The role of Abby Services, and nurse registries like Abby Services, is to ensure they meet the strict standards outlined by the state of Florida to provide in-home care, and to provide administrative services.
+The role of Abby Services, and nurse registries like Abby Services, is to ensure they meet the strict standards outlined by the state of Florida to refer in-home 1099 caregiver (s), and to provide administrative services.
 This could include marketing their services, collecting their client payments, and serving as a resource for backup caregivers should a 1099 caregiver be unavailable.

 What does Abby Services know about taxes?